markandgo/sweepandprune-lua/sap/readme.md

 	sapA:move(id,x0,y0,x1,y1)

 ---
 Delete the AABB for the given ID.
-Deletion is guaranteed in the next update call regardless of any add or move call.
+Deletion is guaranteed unless add is called before the next update call.

 	sapA:delete(id)